About

 A Small Disclaimer & Copyright Notice

-Derelict buildings pose a huge hazard to people who enter them, so if you do decide to get off the computer and enter the wide world, please take care.
+Derelict buildings pose an enourmous hazard to people who enter them, so if you do decide to get off the computer and enter the big wide world, please take care.
 That is all we ask.
-That and we cannot be held for your own actions, whatever they are.
-It is your life and your responsibility, by reading this you agree to that anything that happens is not our fault and we cannot be held responsible.
-Dangers include, but are not limited to, unguarded drops, asbestos, lead paint, broken glass, rusty metal, wild animals, radiation, poor quality air, other human beings, prickly vegetation, rotten floors to fall through, rotten ceilings to fall on you and unstable walls to crush you.
-By visiting derelict buildings you could die, or suffer permanent life changing injuries so we advise you dont.
+That and we cannot be held accountable for your own actions, whatever they are.
+It is your life and your responsibility, by reading this you agree that anything that happens is not our fault and we cannot be held responsible.
+Dangers include, but are not limited to, unguarded drops, asbestos, lead paint, broken glass, rusty metal, wild animals, radiation, poor quality air, other human beings, prickly vegetation, rotten floors to fall through, rotten ceilings to fall on you, rotten walls to crush you, cutting remarks, eerie atmospheres, egos, unstable egos to crush you, poor navigation skills, pigeons and rodents.
+By visiting derelict buildings you could die, or suffer permanent life changing injuries so we advise you don’t.
 Also its worth remembering that you should only visit with the land owners permission.

 P.S.
 The photos contained within this website are property of the website owners (unless otherwise stated), so is the text and words contained within.
 They are under our copyright.
 We have tried as far as possible to identify material we have used by providing website links to the original material, or credit to the original authors/photographers/drawers but in some cases despite trying we have been unable to do this.
 If you wish to use anything from this website, or discuss any material shown please contact us via the contact page and we will try to come to an arrangement.